sys-ronin/rough_docu/app_visual.md

 **Description**

-The header shows the path to the current note.
-Title and timestamps are shown.
-Content is word‑wrapped and paginated. `[N]ext` and `[P]rev` appear only when content spans multiple pages.
+Header shows path to note.
+Title and timestamps displayed.
+Content word‑wrapped and paginated. `[N]ext` and `[P]rev` appear when multiple pages exist.

 **Commands:**
 - `[E]dit` – open in external editor (with autosave recovery)